Do I Need Planning Permission?

 A piece of planning law called ‘Permitted Development Rights’ entitles property owners to alter their buildings without applying for planning permission.
 This is a big advantage, as you don’t need to hope that your neighbours won’t block your planning application or worry that the council will reject your plans.

-A relaxation of Permitted Development rules in September 2020 allows homeowners to add up to 2 storeys without Planning Permission.
 The term used to describe building projects built under Permitted Development rules is ‘Lawful Developments’.
 A homeowner would apply for a Lawful Development Certificate for their Lawful Development loft conversion, Lawful Development extension or Lawful Development garage conversion.
 The Lawful Development Certificate is used to show interested parties (e.g. future house buyers, mortgage companies or planning officers) that the development has been built legally.

 If you would like to know if you are eligible for Permitted Development Rights or whether you’ll need to apply for Planning Permission use the button below and we will make an enquiry for you with your council at no charge.